fangohr/finmag/examples/exchange_demag/doc.rst

     :align: center

 After ten time steps, we compute the energy density through the center of the bar.
-Comparing the exchange energy density to both nmag and oommf, shows that the finmag implementation actually is closer to oommf than nmag, because the nmag curve seems to have some noice.
+Comparing the exchange energy density to both nmag and oommf, shows that the finmag implementation actually is closer to oommf than nmag, because the nmag curve seems to have some noise.

 .. image:: ../examples/exchange_demag/exchange_density.png
     :scale: 75